IvanYachUkr/MetaDataExtractor/README.md

+Here is the updated README file including instructions on how to run unit tests:

+---

 # MetaDataExtractor

 MetaDataExtractor is a Python-based tool designed to extract metadata from DOCX, PDF, and PPTX files.
-This user manual provides detailed instructions on how to install, configure, and use the tool effectively.
+This user manual provides detailed instructions on how to install, configure, use the tool, and run unit tests effectively.

 ## Table of Contents
 - [Installation](#installation)